$L$-functions of Kloosterman sheaves: Motives attached to Kloosterman moments

 \section{Motives attached to Kloosterman moments}

-In this section, we aim to construct motives associated with moments of Kloosterman sheaves.
+In this section, we aim to construct motives attached to moments of Kloosterman sheaves.
 Our approach generalizes the construction presented in \cite{fresan2018hodge} by the Weyl construction.
 Next, we investigate their de Rham realizations, $\ell$-adic realizations, and other realizations in characteristic $p > 0$.